 It’s normal for a business owner to choose to set up a venture in a field in which they have a passionate interest, but your drive might be at odds with the hard facts and the prevailing economic environment.
 If your venture is driven by a desire for enjoyment or to deliver societal benefits as a social enterprise, it’s possible that slavish adherence to a profitability-led marketing objective may eradicate the joy from your project.
 Another reminder not to confuse the true goal with its reflection.

-If you have questions or suggestions about this mantra, please contact me by email: [email protected]
+If you have questions or suggest please feel free to contact me to clarify your true goal. [email protected]